-Edited by Sara Sald
+Edited by Sara Saldi

 How did you start your career as a web developer?